Coder4916/ceb_art/README.md

 - Issue: Migrating to Gitpod Enterprise.

 Solution - env.py file was initially reinstated incorrectly and a new 'allowed host' in project settings.py also had to be updated correctly.
 The new url/endpoint in Stripe also needed fixing, to allow payments/webhooks to function properly.
 Sizes for all products had to be reset to true in the admin app, for sizes to display in products details.
+(Still missing in deployed version).

 - Issue: Migrating products and categories from the Product and Category .models, error in console.